 Download here: Typekit Fonts for WordPress

-Help readers find content with a plugin that's a huge improvement on WordPress's own search
+Help readers find the content they want with a plugin that's a huge improvement on WordPress's own built-in search tool

 Unfortunately, the search functionality provided by WordPress isn’t so great.
 But if you want to give your own visitors a decent in-site search experience (and let’s face it, who doesn’t), there’s a great free WordPress plugin that can help you out.